 CAUTLEY, Proby Thomas.
-Roydon, Suffolk 3.1.1802 — Sydenham, Kent 25.1.1871.
+Suffolk 3.1.1802 — Sydenham, Kent 25.1.1871.
 Sir.
 British Colonial Officer in India.
-Son of the rev. Thomas C. One source (Kirk to Allibone) gives as the place of birth Stratford, St.Mary’s, Suffolk, others Roydon, where his father was rector.
+Son of the Rev. Thomas C. and Catherine Proby.
+Some give as the place of birth Stratford St.Mary, others Roydon, where his father was rector (both are in Suffolk).
 Educated at Charterhouse and Addiscombe.
-In 1819 entered the Bengal Artillery, and in 1824-30 assisted Colonel Robert Smith in reconstructing the old irrigation channel of the Doab.
+In 1819 entered the Bengal Artillery, and in 1824-30 assisted Colonel Robert Smith in reconstructing the old irrigation channel of the Doab, from Hardwar to Kanpur.
 In 1826 participated in the siege of Bharatpur.
 In 1831-43 “held charge of the above canal.
 Framed the project of the Ganges canal, sanctioned by the Court of Directors in 1841, and constructed between 1843 and 1854.”
-Returned to England in 1854, and served 1858-68 as a Member of the Council of India.
+Returned to England as Colonel in 1854, and served 1858-68 as a Member of the Council of India.
 In India “he explored largely in the Sivalik range of hills and acquired many fossils of scientific value, which he presented to the British Museum.”
 In Behat he also found ancient ruins and 170 old coins for the A.S.B.
 Knighted as K.C.B.
 185?.
 Twice married, at least one son.

 Publications: Contributed many papers to the A.S.B. and to the Geographical Society, chiefly on fossils; “Discovery of an ancient town near Behut, in the Doab”, JASB 3, 1834, 43f., 221–227.